OttoDIY/OttoDIYLib/README.md

 - @nisha-appanah
 - @pabloevaristo
 - @ProgrammerBruce
 - @Nca78
 - @dleval

 ## How to Contribute:
 Contributing to this software is warmly welcomed.
 There are 3 ways you can contribute to this project:
 1. Test and if find a problem then post an issue.
 2. Helps us solve the issues or other bugs.
-3. Improve and optimize the current libraries.
+3. Improve and optimise the current libraries.
 You can do this [basically by forking](https://help.github.com/en/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/en/articles/about-pull-requests).Please add a change log and your contact into file header.

 Thanks for your contribution in advance.